Careersy AI

 Job search is broken.
 This is the fix.

-Built for every moment of the job search and the career after it.
+Built for every step of the job search and the career after it.
 No generic advice.
 No templates.
-The specific move, at the specific moment it counts.
+The right move, the moment it counts.

 FIND IT